Lithuanian partisans: Background

 Lithuania regained its independence in 1918 after the collapse of the Russian Empire.
 As pre-war tensions rose in Europe, Nazi Germany and the Soviet Union signed the Molotov–Ribbentrop Pact and divided Eastern Europe into spheres of influence.
 Subsequently, Lithuania was occupied by the Soviet Union in June 1940.
 The Soviets instituted Sovietization policies and repressions.
 In June 1941, the Soviets deported over 17,000 Lithuanians to Siberia, with most of the deportees dying in the harsh winters.
-When a few days Germany launched an invasion of Russia, Lithuanians organized a popular anti-Soviet uprising.
+When a few days later Germany launched an invasion of Russia, Lithuanians organized a popular anti-Soviet uprising.
 Initially, the Lithuanians greeted the Germans as liberators from the repressive Soviet rule and made plans to reestablish independent Lithuania.
 However, the attitudes soon changed as the occupation of Lithuania by Nazi Germany continued.

 Unlike Estonia and Latvia where the Germans conscripted the local population into military formations in the Waffen-SS, Lithuania boycotted German recruitment calls and never had their own Waffen-SS division.
 In 1944, the Nazi authorities authorized the Lithuanian Territorial Defense Force (LTDF) under General Povilas Plechavičius to combat Soviet partisans led by Antanas Sniečkus and the Polish partisans of the Home Army.
 The LTDF soon reached a strength of 19,500 men.
 The Germans, however came to see the LTDF as a nationalist threat to their occupation regime and its senior staff were arrested on May 15, 1944.
 General Plechavičius was deported to the Salaspils concentration camp in Latvia.
 However, a large proportion of the LTDF succeeded in escaping deportation to Germany and formed guerrilla units, dissolved into the countryside in preparation for partisan operations against the Soviet Army as the Eastern Front approached.